 Local agencies that are not counties should consider if an oversight committee is appropriate based on its current oversight procedures, complexity of its portfolio, frequency with which it purchases securities, and skill level of its staff.
-The limitations and restrictions associated with county treasury oversight committee members do not apply to committees formed by other local government entities.
+The limitations and restrictions associated with membership on a county treasury oversight committee do not apply to committees formed by other local government entities.